david-asem/MediBoT/README.md

 # MediBoT
-A virtual health assistant powered by artificial intelligence and integrated with informedica API
+A virtual medical assistant powered by artificial intelligence and  informedica API